Roco-scientist/NGS-Barcode-Count/README.md

 <br>
 <ul>
 <li>
---bb_barcodes is optional.
+--barcodes_file is optional.
 If it is not used, the output counts uses the DNA barcode to count with no error handling on these barcodes.
 </li>
 <li>
 --sample_barcodes is optional.
 If it is not used, all samples are marked as unknown.